neurosnap/robodux/README.md

 }

 const counter = robodux<number, CounterActions, State>({
-  slice: 'counter', // action types created by robodux will be prefixed with slice, e.g. { type: 'countr/increment' }
+  name: 'counter', // action types created by robodux will be prefixed with slice, e.g. { type: 'countr/increment' }
   initialState: 0,
-  actions: {
+  reducts: {
     increment: (state) => state + 1,  // state is type cast as a number from the supplied slicestate type
     decrement: (state) => state - 1,
     multiply: (state, payload) => state * payload,  // payload here is type cast as number as from CounterActions